 How to Step Outside Your Comfort Zone Without Anxiety

+You don’t need to force confidence or pretend you’re ready for big social leaps.
+Connection grows slowly, through gentle, manageable steps.
 If the idea of meeting new people makes you anxious, start small:

 - Join an online group first and chat with other single parents.